Environmental sociology: Neo-Malthusianism

 Works such as Hardin's "Tragedy of the Commons" (1969) reformulated Malthusian thought about abstract population increases causing famines into a model of individual selfishness at larger scales causing degradation of common pool resources such as the air, water, the oceans, or general environmental conditions.
 Hardin offered privatization of resources or government regulation as solutions to environmental degradation caused by tragedy of the commons conditions.
 Many other sociologists shared this view of solutions well into the 1970s (see Ophuls).
 There have been many critiques of this view particularly political scientist Elinor Ostrom, or economists Amartya Sen and Ester Boserup.
+Sociologists have developed a critical counter to Hardin's thesis called The Tragedy of the Commodity.

 Even though much of mainstream journalism considers Malthusianism the only view of environmentalism, most sociologists would disagree with Malthusianism since social organizational issues of environmental degradation are more demonstrated to cause environmental problems than abstract population or selfishness per se.
 For examples of this critique, Ostrom in her book Governing the Commons: The Evolution of Institutions for Collective Action (1990) argues that instead of self-interest always causing degradation, it can sometimes motivate people to take care of their common property resources.
 To do this they must change the basic organizational rules of resource use.
 Her research provides evidence for sustainable resource management systems, around common pool resources that have lasted for centuries in some areas of the world.